Tomiwa-Oladejo/Portfolio/index.md

 <dd><b style="font-style: italic;">Nottingham trent university, Nottingham | BSc (Hons) Computer Systems (Cyber Security) – Degree Classification: 2:1</b></dd>
 </dl>

-I created this website as a means to showcase a collection of cybersecurity projects I have completed.
+On thiss website is showcase a collection of projects I have completed.
 These hands-on experiences span various areas of this dynamic and ever-evolving field, including threat detection, vulnerability assessment, and SIEM operations.
-Each project has not only strengthened my technical skills but also deepened my understanding of cybersecurity principles in real-world contexts.
+Each project has not only strengthened my technical skills but also deepened my understanding of various principles (Networking, Systems, Cyber Security etc.) in real-world contexts.
 Through these explorations, I have significantly expanded my knowledge base and embraced a mindset of continuous learning and improvement.

 ## <u>Projects</u>
 Below you can find an assortment of different projects: